-Not only is this spectacular distillery the perfect venue for the 2019 Fife Whisky Festival Opening Dinner (read more here), we are delighted that Lindores Abbey Distillery, the newest (and yet, strangely, maybe also the oldest!)
-Fife distillery, will be joining us once again at the Corn Exchange in Cupar on 9th March.
+Not only is the distillery the perfect venue for the first event of 2020’s Fife Whisky Festival (read more here), we’re delighted that the newest (and yet, strangely, maybe also the oldest!)
+Fife distillery, will be joining us once again in Cupar on 7th March.

 For those of you who are unaware, it’s widely acknowledged that the Exchequer Roll of 1494 contains the first written reference to whisky in Scotland: John Cor, a monk at Lindores Abbey, was allowed “8 bolls of grain to make aqua vitae for the King”.

 Therefore, rather than creating gin whilst waiting for their spirit to mature, Lindores have decided to produce aqua vitae; more in keeping with the heritage of the site and the traditions of the Tironensian monks who arrived there in 1191.

 The Lindores Abbey Distillery team will be pouring some of this delicious aqua vitae on the day.
 At previous events, it’s proved to be very popular with Fife Whisky Festival go-ers and we’d strongly recommend you have a taste both neat and in a cheeky wee cocktail.